nehaljwani/team.exiv2.org/book/IMaEA.md

 } // IFD::accept
 ```

 The MakerNote is thorny.
 Every manufacturer has similar ideas with different details.
-This is discussed in detail: [3.
-MakerNotes](#3)
+This is discussed in detail: [2.5 MakerNotes](#MakerNotes)

 To complete the story, here's TiffImage::valid() and TiffImage::accept().
 We need two flavours of accept.
 The default assumes tiffDict.
 The makernote handlers pass their TagDict to accept().